-Assets America® provides aircraft financing from $5 million to $200 million, and much greater for aircraft fleet purchases.
-We bring aircraft financing and aircraft purchase expertise to companies looking for any type of jet loan, jet lease, or aircraft purchase.
-Here are the typical aircraft for which we provide aircraft loans and services.
+Assets America® provides airplane loans from $10 million to $200+ million.
+Naturally, we can provide much greater commercial aircraft financing for aircraft fleet purchases.
+We bring aviation financing and aircraft purchase expertise to companies looking for any type of airplane loan, jet lease, or aircraft purchase.
+Here are the typical aircraft for which we provide airplane loans and services.

 A turboprop is an airplane with a turbine engine that drives a propeller.
-Unlike a jet, the engines exhaust gases are insufficient to create enough thrust since the energy is used to turn the propeller.
-A compressor forces air and fuel into a combustor where it ignites, and generates power that drives the propeller and the compressor.
-Additional thrust is derived from a propelling nozzle that exhausts gases to the outside.
-The most popular single engine turboprop is the Pilatus PC-12, whereas the leading multi-engine turboprop is the King Air 200.
+Unlike a jet, the engine’s exhaust gases are insufficient to create enough thrust since.
+Instead, the energy turns the propeller.
+A compressor forces air and fuel into a combustor where it ignites, which then generates power to drive the propeller and the compressor.
+Additional thrust comes from a propelling nozzle that exhausts gases to the outside.
+The most popular single-engine turboprop is the Pilatus PC-12, whereas the leading multi-engine turboprop is the King Air 200.

 Turbofan Jet Plane Loans

-A jet aircraft has one or more turbofan engines, which are air-breathing jet engines that use a gas turbine to feed mechanical energy into a fan that provides thrust.
-Only some of the intake air travels through the turbine, with the remainder routed directly to the fan.
+A jet aircraft has one or more turbofan engines.
+Specifically, these are air-breathing jet engines that use a gas turbine to feed mechanical energy into a fan that provides thrust.
+Only some of the intake air travels through the turbine, while the remainder routes directly to the fan.

 The Learjet 70 and 75 are light jets manufactured by Bombardier, a Canadian aircraft maker.
-Learjets have powerful, fuel efficient engines, winglets and advanced avionics.
-They hold a crew of 2 to 8 passengers, with a maximum takeoff weight of 21,500 lbs and a cruising speed of 535 mph.
-The Learjet 70 and 75 cost more than $10M each.
+Learjets have powerful, fuel-efficient engines, winglets and advanced avionics.
+They hold a crew of 2-8 passengers, with a maximum takeoff weight of 21,500 lbs and a cruising speed of 535 mph.
+Finally, the Learjet 70 and 75 cost more than $10M each.

-Gulfstream, a division of General Dynamics, makes a lineup of jets that include the G280, G350, G450, G500, G550, G600, G650 and their top of the line G650ER.
+Gulfstream, a division of General Dynamics, makes a lineup of jets that includes the G280, G350, G450, G500, G550, G600, G650 and their top of the line G650ER.
 All can hold up to 19 passengers except for the 10-passenger G280.
-The Gulfstream G650 (see image below) is the company’s largest and fastest business jet with a cruise speed of 610 mph, a maximum takeoff weight of 99,600 lbs. and a price of almost $70 million.
-The 650ER is an extended range version with an additional 4,000 lbs. of takeoff weight.
+The Gulfstream G650 (see image below) is the company’s largest and fastest business jet.
+It has a price of almost $70 million, a cruise speed of 610 mph, and a maximum takeoff weight of 99,600 lbs.
+Finally, the 650ER is an extended range version with an additional 4,000 lbs. of takeoff weight.

 This Canadian aircraft manufacturer makes several business and commercial jets.
 The largest business jet is the Bombardier Global Express, and commercial jets produced include the Bombardier CRJ series and the Airbus A220 series.
 The CRJ1000 sells for around $50 million.